mirkobraic/mirkobraic/README.md

 ### 👨‍💻 About Me

-I’m an iOS Engineer and Team Lead passionate about building elegant, scalable, high-quality apps using Swift, SwiftUI, and modern architecture patterns.
-Known for being dependable and driven, I bring consistency and a strong sense of ownership to every project I’m part of.
+I’m an iOS Engineer and Team Lead, passionate about building elegant, scalable, high-quality apps using Swift, SwiftUI, and modern architecture patterns.
+Known for being dependable and driven, I bring consistency and a strong sense of ownership to every project I’m a part of.

 ### 💡 What I Do